shaardie/blog.haardiek.org/dns-acme-challenges-with-bind9.md

 So that's my setup and I am pretty happy about because it reduces my reliance on big tech companies at least a bit.

-Setting is up was a bit fiddly at the beginning and the big DNS Servers are not the most user friendly, but I think this solution should be quite solid for now.
+Setting is up was a bit fiddly at the beginning and the big DNS servers are not the most user friendly, but I think this solution should be quite solid for now.